The Greenhouse Effect

 Higher Layers

-As altitude increases, the drop in pressure reduces the effective density of GHGMs (*8).
-Some, like carbon dioxide, where the concentration (but not density) is constant with altitude experience only pressure reduction.
+Some, like carbon dioxide, where the concentration (but not the density or abundance) is constant with altitude experience only pressure reduction.

 There comes an altitude where the effective density of GHGMs (*8) no longer guarantees capture of upcoming photons and some escape through ‘the window’.